How Do You Preserve History On The Moon?

 "I was contacted by some of the companies that were competing for the Google Lunar X Prize," recalls Philip Metzger, a planetary scientist now at the University of Central Florida.
 At the time, Metzger was at NASA studying the blast effects from the Apollo lunar landings, and he and his colleagues found that the landings created surprisingly violent blasts of grit and dust. "[The companies] wanted to go visit the Apollo sites during those missions, and they didn't want to sandblast and ruin the Apollo sites."

 Metzger knew it was a real danger.
 In 1969, the Apollo 12 astronauts landed 160 meters away from the Surveyor III spacecraft that had been on the moon for a couple of years.
-The astronauts walked over and removed some pieces of the craft, to bring them home for analysis to see how the lunar environment affected equipment.
+The astronauts walked over and removed some pieces of the craft to bring them home for analysis to see how the lunar environment affected equipment.
 "Well, the main thing we discovered was that it was sandblasted like crazy from the landing of the Apollo lunar module," Metzger says.

 That was a shock, since NASA thought it had landed far enough away for the robotic spacecraft to be safe.
-But Surveyor III suffered so much damage that it changed color, going from white to brown, as tiny bits of lunar soil got blasted into its surface.
+But Surveyor III suffered so much damage that it changed color, going from white to brown, as tiny bits of lunar soil got blasted onto its surface.
 And Surveyor III was even spared the worst of the damage because it was in a crater and protected from the main spray of debris.

 Since then, Metzger says, they've analyzed videos showing that the Apollo landings could eject gravel and even fist-sized rocks at high velocity.
-"If you landed within 100 meters of something sensitive you could definitely have a bad day by hitting it with a rock at 50 miles an hour," he says.
+"If you landed within 100 meters of something sensitive, you could definitely have a bad day by hitting it with a rock at 50 miles an hour," he says.

 In fact, computer modeling shows that it's impossible to have a major landing on the moon without causing some degree of damage from all the dust and rock that gets stirred up — and that made it difficult for the NASA group to come up with recommendations about how future missions should go forward without unduly damaging the Apollo treasures.
-"Every time you land on the moon within 100 kilometers, you're going to cause a little bit of damage," says Metzger, "and so we were faced with this impossible question how far away is OK to land your rocket on the moon."
+"Every time you land on the moon within 100 kilometers, you're going to cause a little bit of damage," says Metzger, "and so we were faced with this impossible question: How far away is OK to land your rocket on the moon?"

-The group eventually settled on a recommendation to keep landings about two kilometers away from the Apollo sites.
+The group eventually settled on a recommendation to keep landings about 2 kilometers away from the Apollo sites.
 "The boundary has nothing to do with real science," Metzger notes.
 "It's just a number we made up because we couldn't do any better at the time."

 He says it's important to retain access to the Apollo sites, for science and cultural reasons, while protecting them from excessive damage.
 "We would love to have people visit those sites and send back imagery.
-Not only for the scientific value, but for the cultural value, so that people can see again that we have visited the moon and it will inspire people to want to go back," says Metzger.
+Not only for the scientific value, but for the cultural value, so that people can see again that we have visited the moon and it will inspire people to want to go back," Metzger says.

-Archaeologists and historians have been busy compiling lists of every human artifact on the moon, and there's a lot of them.
+Archaeologists and historians have been busy compiling lists of every human artifact on the moon, and there are a lot of them.
 The Apollo astronauts reduced the weight of their ascent vehicle by throwing everything out the door that they didn't need before returning home: hammers, towels, cameras.
 "They created, just before they lifted off, a toss zone, a scatter of artifacts," says Westwood, who says more than 100 objects have been inventoried at Tranquility Base.

 Metzger personally thinks that one of the most scientifically interesting items from the Apollo landing sites are the bags of human excrement.